samsquire/additive-guis/README.md

 submitTodo rightOf todoField
 ```

-Each rule is relative to every other rule.
-The rules together produce an emergent layout.
+* **Each rule is relative to every other rule simultaneously*
+* The rules together produce an emergent layout together.

 Here's a list of predicates implemented so far:

 # leftOf